-Rugby League should be fun for children and the vast majority of coaches and volunteers know this and give up huge amounts of their time so that you can play Rugby League.
+Rugby League should be fun for young people.
+Most coaches and volunteers know this and give up huge amounts of their time so that you can play Rugby League.

-Unfortunately occasionally some coaches may train players too hard or have favourites or pick on some children or ignore safety rules or fail to behave with RESPECT or fail to stop bullying.
+Unfortunately occasionally some coaches may train players too hard or have favourites or pick on some young people or ignore safety rules or fail to behave with RESPECT or fail to stop bullying.

 If this happens to you or somebody in your team you should speak to the Club Welfare Officer or to your parents.
-Alternatively you can tell the RL Safeguarding Team on 0844 477 7113 option 6 or at safeguarding@rfl.uk.com
+Alternatively you can tell the RFL Safeguarding Team if you have any concerns on 0844 477 7113 option 6 or at safeguarding@rfl.uk.com.